MECH5080-Project-164/VineSystem/README.md

 We prefer to communicate over the primary UART which defaults to GPIO 14 (TX) and GPIO 15 (RX).

+### U2D2 udev Rule

+Testing revealed that the U2D2 would often change its device path even while it was being used.
+To mitigate this, a udev rule was implemented to symlink the U2D2 device to a consistent path.

 ## Docker

 The Docker container is built using the Dockerfile located in the `docker_config` directory.
 The container is based on the official ROS 2 Jazzy image and includes packages for using Pi Cameras and WiringPi GPIO tools.
 The container is built using the following command: